Inside: Add character to any wall with this tutorial for DIY rustic modern floating shelves for about $50!

 I have to admit, I was a little hesitant at the beginning of this project, but absolutely love how they turned out.

-These Vintage Revivals inspired Modern Rustic Floating Shelves solved 2 main problems for me.
+These floating shelves solved 2 main problems for me.

 And two, they provided a place for me to display some pretty things.
 I don’t have a lot of opportunities to do this in my house and think it adds so much personality and warmth.